SEN and disability

 - consider pre-emptive(appropriate in advance)arrangements for pupils present and future with a disability;

 - publish the school SEN policy and a description of the arrangements and specialist provisions made for children with SEN – including the accessibility plan.

 A copy of our SEN policy, together with further information of our provision for children with special educational needs or disability is available on the Policies page.

-Welcome to Kenmore Park Infant & Nursery School’s SEN Information Report.
-All governing bodies of maintained schools have a legal duty to publish information on their website about the implementation of the governing body’s policy for pupils with SEN. The information report will be updated annually.
+Welcome to Kenmore Park Infant & Nursery School’s SEND offer.
+All governing bodies of maintained schools have a legal duty to publish information on their website about the implementation of the governing body’s policy for pupils with SEND.
+The information report will be updated annually.

 If you have any concerns regarding your child’s progress or their learning needs the best people to speak with in school (in this order) are:

-- The Inclusion Manager/SENCo, Mr Snowden, who can be reached via the school’s phone number: 020 8204 8759 or via email: email@example.com
+- The Inclusion Manager/SENDCo, Mr Snowden, who can be reached via the school’s phone number: 020 8204 8759 or via email: email@example.com

-In line with the SEN Revised Code of Practice (2014), we provide support for children based on the 4 broad areas of need identified in the SEN COP, 2014:
+In line with the SEND Revised Code of Practice (2014), we provide support for children based on the 4 broad areas of need identified in the SEN COP, 2014:

 - Communication and Interaction